koenderks/CirrusMaximus/README.md

 	<img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/readme2.png' width = "50%"/>
 </p>

-4. Upon selecting one of the two options, a `.csv` file will be downloaded to your computer, containing the extracted form or collection data or the assessment matrix.
+4. Upon selecting one of the two options, a `.csv` file will be downloaded to your computer, containing the form or collection data or the assessment matrix.
 The example output below is generated using the `Export assessment matrix` option.

 <p align="center">
 	<img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/readme3.png' width = "100%"/>